tkaczmarzyk/specification-arg-resolver/README.md

 ### Support for multiple paths with different path variables ###

 When a path variable is missing then exception is thrown (typically it means that the mapping is incorrect).
-By default `@Spec` annotation has `missingPathVarPolicy` set to `EXCEPTION`, but if you want to use multiple paths with different `pathVars`, then most probably `IGNORE` is the solution.
+I.e. by default `@Spec` annotation has `missingPathVarPolicy` set to `EXCEPTION`.
+If you want to use multiple paths with different `pathVars`, then most probably you should set it to `IGNORE`.
+See the example below:
-See example below:

 ```java
 @RequestMapping(path = { "/customers/{customerId}", "/customers-ref/{customerRefCode}" })